marinamartinezalvaro/RabbitR/README.md

 Bayesian mixed models.
-For instance, we calculate the probability of the difference between Sex1 and Sex2 exceeding critical values (0.05 for IMF and 1 for PFat) and obtain guaranteed values for treatment means, covariates, and contrasts at a 90% confidence level.
+For instance, we calculate the probability of the difference between Sex1 and Sex2 exceeding critical values (0.05 for IMF and 1 for PFat) and obtain guaranteed values for treatment means, covariates, and comparisons at a 90% confidence level.
 Enabling plot=TRUE visually presents these distributions, with dashed lines at 0 and R clarifying the positions of P0, PR, and PS.

 ``` r